The classification of 2-reflective modular forms: Jacobi forms of lattice index

-defines a weakly holomorphic Jacobi form of weight $k+\frac{1}{2}\rank (L)$ and index $L$.
-The map $F\mapsto \Phi(F)$ is in fact an isomorphism and it sends the principal parts of vector-valued modular forms to the singular Fourier coefficients of Jacobi forms.
-Moreover, it induces an isomorphism between the subspaces of holomorphic vector-valued modular forms of weight $k$ and holomorphic Jacobi forms of weight $k+\frac{1}{2}\rank (L)$.
+defines an isomorphism between the space of weakly holomorphic modular forms of weight $k$ for $\rho_{D(L)}$ and the space of weakly holomorphic Jacobi form of weight $k+\rank (L)/2$ and index $L$.
+This map sends singular Fourier coefficients of vector-valued modular forms to singular Fourier coefficients of Jacobi forms.
+Therefore, it induces an isomorphism between the subspaces of holomorphic vector-valued modular forms of weight $k$ and holomorphic Jacobi forms of weight $k+\rank (L)/2$.
 From this, we deduce that $J_{k,L}=\{0\}$ if $k<\rank(L)/2$.
 The minimum possible weight $k=\rank(L)/2$ is called the singular weight.
-For a holomorphic Jacobi form of singular weight, its nonzero Fourier coefficients $f(n,\ell)$ satisfy $2n-(\ell,\ell)=0$.
+For a holomorphic Jacobi form of singular weight, its non-zero Fourier coefficients $f(n,\ell)$ satisfy $2n-(\ell,\ell)=0$.
 Note that these results hold for holomorphic Jacobi forms with a character.

 The following differential operators are very useful.
 We refer to \cite[Lemma 2.2]{Wan18} for a proof.